DrDrewCain/MiniMacLLM/docs/evaluation.md

 # Evaluation and Testing Guide

-Complete guide for evaluating and testing the continual learning LLM system.
+Complete guide for evaluating and testing the continual learning language model system.

 ---